TMLP-Team/WX-Configuration-Backups/README.md

 ## autoImport.sh

 By executing it locally with root privileges on your Android device after checking it, this script will automatically import the core data and FKZ_WX_DATA files for the WechatXposed or the X plugin.

+## Exceptions

+Here are some common exception handling methods in the WX Repair Tool.

+### hookFail suspicious

+This exception often occurs due to an incorrect number of core data files or version adaptation errors.
+Importing core data adapted to both the WeChat and WechatXposed versions can solve this exception.

+### verifier6_time or verifier6 exception

+This exception usually occurs after importing FKZ_WX_DATA using MT Manager with root permissions.
+Setting both the owner and user group of the imported FKZ_WX_DATA to the WeChat application can solve this exception.

 ## Acknowledgement